Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has collected 37 hits with four doubles, a triple, a home run and 21 walks.
-He has driven in 12 runs with seven stolen bases.
+- Steven Kwan has five doubles, a triple, a home run, 22 walks and 12 RBI (38 total hits).
+He's also swiped seven bases.

-- Kwan has picked up at least one hit in two straight games.
-In his last five games he is hitting .250 with a home run, two walks and an RBI.
+- Kwan enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.

 Kwan Recent Games